kingla6/ds-5460-project/README.md

 # ds-5460-project: Amazon Review Star Rating Prediction
 Repo for Big Data Scaling Final project.
 Please see the repo directory to navigate to specific parts of the project.

+Work conducted by Logan King, Lori Chiu, and Sarah Torrence.

 Data available at: https://www.kaggle.com/datasets/cynthiarempel/amazon-us-customer-reviews-dataset

 # Repo Directory